Give wildlife the gift of peace in nature

 Every dollar counts when it comes to rescuing endangered animals from the illegal wildlife trade.

 2018 has been another successful year.
-As of October 2018, farmed bear numbers in Vietnam slumped to approximately 800 on the back of our ongoing campaign of persuasion to get bear farmers to call it a day.
-This year alone there has been 18 bear transfers to rescue centers, bringing the total number of bear farm-free provinces to 23.
+As of April 2019, farmed bear numbers in Vietnam slumped to approximately 700 on the back of our ongoing campaign of persuasion to get bear farmers to call it a day.
+Last year alone there were 18 bear transfers to rescue centers, bringing the total number of bear farm-free provinces as of May 2019 to 26.
 We will not quit until the number of bear farms in Vietnam is zero.

 The end is in sight for bear farming in Vietnam

 In addition to ongoing campaigns to end bear farming and protect endangered tigers, rhinos and elephants, we also operate a toll-free wildlife crime hotline to enable members of the public and our network of 7,500 volunteers across Vietnam to report violations involving endangered animals.
 This has proved highly effective in removing protected wildlife from illegal captivity and an uncertain fate.